 Step 4 : Glaze

-The next step in this baked gluten-free donut recipe is to prepare the glaze by mixing together the powdered sugar (or monk fruit sugar), vanilla, and almond milk.
+The next step to prepare the glaze by mixing together the powdered sugar (or monk fruit sugar), vanilla, and almond milk.
 You want the glaze to be fairly runny.
 This is different than cookie royal icing.
 You should be able to lift the spoon from the bowl and watch the icing run off quickly.

 Dip each donut into the glaze and allow the icing to run off.
 Place them on a wire rack to dry.
 Make sure there is a piece of parchment paper under the rack as the glaze will slide off the donuts as it dries.